Zagidziran/ConfigurationExtensions/readme.md

 ### A Few Explanation Words

-When you call the Transform() method the code traverses through configuration and replaces entries in the round brackets with dollar sign like this $(someReference).
-The text inside the brackets should point to existing configuration key or you get ReferencedKeyNotFoundException.
+When you call the Transform() method the code traverses through configuration and replaces entries in the brackets or parentheses with leading dollar sign.
+Parentheses allows to map a configuration value to another one.
+When bracers allows to write a C# code returning a dictionary string or null.
+The text inside the parentheses should point to existing configuration key or you get ReferencedKeyNotFoundException.
+The delimiter is semicolon.
+The code may return doctionary.
+Thereat all dictionary content will be added to configuration with prefix pointing to the code.
 The only values are transformed, not keys.